Our Work

 Expert Volunteer Technical Assistance

 Throughout our history, IESC has set a global standard for leveraging volunteers’ technical expertise to catalyze private sector growth and employment.
 Our volunteers bring invaluable expertise to their global neighbors, sharing knowledge, building mutual trust, and creating economic opportunity.
-Today, IESC strategically draws upon volunteer experts on select programs—particularly our USAID Farmer-to-Farmer programs—where they strengthen capacity, support the program participants to achieve their goals, and make a lasting difference in the lives of those we serve.
+Today, IESC strategically draws upon volunteer experts on select programs—particularly our USAID Farmer-to-Farmer programs—where they strengthen capacity, support program participants to achieve their goals, and make a lasting difference in the lives of those we serve.

 “I believe that only by understanding others can we gain understanding for ourselves.
 I believe in a world where everyone shares information, so that collective knowledge increases.
+I learn something new every day I volunteer.”

 “All the work I have done in agriculture and agribusiness can now be used to help transform the lives of others.”

-– IESC Volunteer Melody Meyer
+– IESC volunteer expert Melody Meyer

 Program Examples